ejmedia3/github-final-project/README.md

 # github-final-project

-#Adding information from task 3 of Github final
 A calculator that calculates simple interest given principal, annual rate of interest and time period in years.

 Input: